Entry Points (2024)

 Course Outline

-In the First Year of the programme, students will gain a basic understanding of the human body, psychology and be introduced to the concepts of enabling occupation.
-These concepts will be further developed in the second year of the programme, with an additional focus on neuroanatomy and neurophysiology.
+In the first year of the programme, students will gain a basic understanding of the human body and psychology and will be introduced to the theoretical background of Occupational Therapy.
+Students will have an opportunity to practice some key occupational therapy skills in the areas of mental health and physical disability in a classroom setting.

 Curriculum Information